Broccoli, Ham & Cheese Quiche

 - 16 ounces precooked shredded potatoes or frozen hash browns (thawed)

-- 1 3/4 cups liquid egg substitute, such as Egg Beaters, divided
+- 1 3/4 cups liquid egg substitute, such as Egg Beaters, or 8 eggs, beaten, divided

 - 2 tablespoons all-purpose flour